Looking for a safe, effective scar massage?

 This serves to increase range-of-movement, can reduce pain, and is extremely beneficial for general well-being.

-In terms of visible scarring, it can reduce or minimise the formation of thick keloid formations, especially if done early enough.
+In some cases reduce or minimise the formation of thick formations, especially if done early enough.

 Can I perform scar massage myself on visible scars?